Regula Elsener

-Regula Elsener (born 3 March 1975) is a Swiss journalist, author and former TV moderator from Schweizer Fernsehen (Swiss television).
+Regula Elsener (born 3 March 1975) is a Swiss journalist, author and former TV presenter from Schweizer Fernsehen (Swiss television).

 Life

 Regula Elsener grew up in Thurgau.
 She has two daughters with her husband.
 Today she lives with her family near Uster.

 Career

 As a 15-year-old, Regula Elsener wrote her first newspaper article.
-After graduating as a commercial clerk, she managed to switch to Swiss television at the age of 21.
-There she moderated various programs such as TAF, Weekend Music, Monte Carlo Circus Festival, Tagesschau Nacht and five times she hosted the Saturday evening show "Ein Abend mit ...."
+After graduating as a commercial clerk, she managed to switch to television at the age of 21.
+There she hosted various programs such as TAF, Weekend Music, Monte Carlo Circus Festival, Tagesschau Nacht and five times she hosted the Saturday evening show "Ein Abend mit ...."

-In 1998, she was the billboard face of the weather show at RTL Switzerland for some months.
+In 1998, she hosted weather forecasts on RTL Switzerland for some months.

-In 2005 she ended her career as a TV moderator.
+In 2005 she ended her career as a TV presenter.
 Today she works as a freelance journalist and event host.